Cam Neely: Personal life

 Neely was born in Comox, British Columbia and grew up in Maple Ridge, British Columbia.
 Both of his parents died of cancer.
-Neely remains active in the Cam Neely Foundation run in conjunction with Tufts Medical Center, where patients and their families avail themselves of accommodation at the "Neely House" while undergoing cancer treatments.
-After his mother died of cancer in 1987 and his father in 1993, he founded the charity in 1995 and that same year asked Denis Leary if he was interested in orchestrating a Boston-based comedy benefit show, which became the annual Comics Come Home event.
+Neely remains active in the Cam Neely Foundation which is run in conjunction with Tufts Medical Center, where patients and their families avail themselves of accommodation at the "Neely House" while undergoing cancer treatments.
+Since it inception Neely House has provided 36,000 nights of lodging.
+After his mother died of cancer in 1987 and his father in 1993, he founded the charity in 1995 and that same year asked Denis Leary if he was interested in orchestrating a Boston-based comedy benefit show, which has become the annual Comics Come Home event.
+All proceeds directly fund the foundation's programs, The event has since raised $17 million.
+Neely who is a golfer also hosts his own charity golf tournament which has been running since 1995.
+As of 2025, his foundation has raised over $34 million in donations, directing these funds to sustain operations and expand services that have benefited thousands of families.

+Neely has been married to his wife Paulina Neely since 1996 and has two children, a son Jack who was born in 1998, and a daughter Ava who was born in 2000 they reside in Massachusetts.
 One of Neely's childhood friends is former Major League Baseball (MLB) Hall of Fame right fielder Larry Walker, who himself dreamed of an NHL career as a goaltender.
 Neely and Walker constantly played against one another to sharpen their skills.

-Neely has been married to his wife Paulina Neely since 1996 and has two children, a son Jack who was born in 1998, and a daughter Ava who was born in 2000.
-He sat on the board of directors of Whistler Blackcomb Holdings Inc., which was created by an IPO by Intrawest Corp. on November 1, 2010.
-Within that board, he was a member of the Corporate Governance and Nominating Committee.

 Neely is close friends with actor and activist Michael J. Fox, dating back to the time when Neely was playing for the Canucks.
 Fox spoke at Neely's number retirement ceremony and was a guest at Neely's Hockey Hall of Fame induction.
 In June 2025, Fox and Neely collaborated in a video parodying Back to the Future to promote new uniforms for the Bruins.